-The UW Colleges through its 13 freshman/sophomore campuses and UW Colleges Online provides the Associate of Arts and Science degree and the liberal arts foundation of the bachelor's degree.
+The UW Colleges through its 13 freshman/sophomore campuses and provides the Associate of Arts and Science degree and the liberal arts foundation of the bachelor's degree.
 The Colleges campuses prepare students for transfer to any four-year UW campus.
 Personal attention, small classes and modest cost are just a few of the ways the UW Colleges provides significant value to its students.
 While its campuses are small, UW Colleges students have access to the resources of the entire UW System, enabling them to access a world-class education, and the best start towards a rewarding life.
 The quality of the academic program is further substantiated by the high rates of its students who graduate with bachelor's degrees after they transfer.

-- Cooperative Extension offices in 72 counties and on three tribal nations
+Cooperative Extension offices in 72 counties and on three tribal nations

-- Continuing Education, Outreach and E-learning with a growing menu of online courses and degree programs
+Continuing Education, Outreach and E-learning with a growing menu of online courses and degree programs

-- Entrepreneurship and Economic Development, which includes
+Business and Entrepreneurship, which includes

 - The Wisconsin Big Idea Tournament